 A complaint can fall broadly into one of three categories:

-- A complaint about a service
+- A complaint about a service.

-- A complaint about a member of staff
+- A complaint about a member of staff.

-- A complaint about a policy
+- A complaint about a policy.

 Matters of law or central government policy.

-Complaints that have already been decided by a Court or independent tribunal will not be accepted but complaints about the implementation of a Court or tribunal's decision will be investigated.
+Complaints that have already been decided by a Court or independent tribunal will not be accepted, but complaints about the implementation of a Court or tribunal's decision will be investigated.

-- Disagreement with a planning permission, enforcement decision or other consent under planning legislation.
+- Disagreement with a planning permission, enforcement decision, or other consent, under planning legislation.

-Services for which there are alternative statutory, appeal, tribunal or other processes, including appeals against the refusal of planning permission or planning enforcement, a refusal to grant or renew a licence or appeals against statutory notices, parking charges and housing benefit.
+Services for which there are alternative statutory, appeal, tribunal or other processes, including appeals against the refusal of planning permission, or planning enforcement, a refusal to grant or renew a licence, or appeals against statutory notices, parking charges and housing benefit.

 A planning decision is binding and there is no right of appeal except by the recipient to the Planning Inspectorate.
 A third party may challenge a planning decision through judicial review.
-There is no scope for the Council's complaints process to set aside a planning permission, enforcement decision or other consent under planning legislation.
+There is no scope for our complaints process to set aside a planning permission, enforcement decision or other consent under planning legislation.

 If in doubt, the complaint will be recorded and investigated.
 The complainant will be encouraged to clarify the full details of the complaint so that the issue can be properly assessed.
-If it is decided not to accept the complaint a customer should be given a clear explanation as to why and if possible an alternative approach should be given.
+If it is decided not to accept the complaint, a customer should be given a clear explanation as to why and, if possible, an alternative approach should be given.

-Where a complaint is about a single service failure, for example a missed refuse bag collection, it will be logged and dealt with promptly as a service request without having to go through the complaint procedure.
-However, if the complaint is that the refuse bags are being missed regularly then this may be dealt with according to the complaint procedure.
-In the same way if the complaint is a bout a noisy neighbour this will be passed to the Environmental Health Section to be dealt with as a service request.
+Where a complaint is about a single service failure, for example, a missed refuse bag collection, it will be logged and dealt with promptly as a service request without having to go through the complaint procedure.
+However, if the complaint is that the refuse bags are being missed regularly, then this may be dealt with according to the complaint procedure.
+In the same way, if the complaint is about a noisy neighbour, this will be passed to the Environmental Health Section to be dealt with as a service request.

-A judgement will be made on a case by case basis as to whether to look into an anonymous complaint.
-Normally anonymous complaints will not be investigated.
-When an anonymous complaint is made it will obviously not be possible for a response to be provided to that customer.
+A judgement will be made on a case-by-case basis as to whether to look into an anonymous complaint.
+Normally, anonymous complaints will not be investigated.
+When an anonymous complaint is made, it will obviously not be possible for a response to be provided to that customer.